radhikadwivedi471/Instagram_Engagement_Rate_Prediction-/README.md

 # Instagram_Engagement_Rate_Prediction-
 This project is based on deep learning aims to predict Instagram post engagement, specifically the number of likes, using different types of input data.
-Three models will be developed:
+Three models are developed:

 1. A tabular-only model using features such as follower count, verified status, and posting time.